 “When I decided to run, I actually didn’t realize that there had never been a Latina who represented the state.
 It was sad when I realized that it was 2022, and we had never had that voice, especially in a state with a substantial and growing Latino population….people who look like me, who have the background I have with immigrant parents, have a better voice in Congress than they’ve ever had before.
 I can bring their experiences with me and speak on their behalf.”
 (5280 Denver’s Mile High Magazine, 1/17/23)

-Dr. Yadira Caraveo earned a B.S. in biology from Regis University and an M.D. from the University of Colorado.
-Her experience includes working as a pediatrician in New Mexico and Colorado.
-Her organizational affiliations include serving as assistant secretary of the Adams County Democratic Party, as member of the Anythink Library System Board of Trustees, and as board member of the Early Childhood Partnership of Adams County and the Colorado Behavioral Health Transformation Council.
+Dr. Yadira Caraveo earned her B.S. in biology from Regis University and an M.D. from the University of Colorado.
+She has worked as a pediatrician in New Mexico and Colorado.
+Caraveo served as assistant secretary of the Adams County Democratic Party, as a member of the Anythink Library System Board of Trustees, and a board member for the Early Childhood Partnership of Adams County and the Colorado Behavioral Health Transformation Council.

-Looking at Washington, Caraveo feels the same sense of frustration — of all talk and little action — that drove her to run for state office.
-And it’s why she’s now running for Congress.
+Looking at Washington, Caraveo feels the same sense of frustration — of all talk and little action — that drove her to run for state office and serve in Congress.

-In Congress, Caraveo will be driven by the same values her parents taught her and her siblings.
-She will fight to make loud the voices of Coloradans who have been long ignored in Washington, particularly those of Brown, Black and Indigenous communities.
+fights to amplify the voices of Coloradans long-ignored in Washington, particularly those of Brown, Black and Indigenous communities.

 POLITICS IN COLORADO

-The newly formed 8th district is expected to be one of the most contested in the country.
+The newly formed 8th district will continue to be one of the most contested in the country.
 It runs from the north side of the Denver metro area into northern Colorado and includes areas in Adams, Larimer, and Weld counties.